ClickHouse/ClickHouse/docs/en/sql-reference/functions/url-functions.md

 The functions mentioned in this section for the most part do not follow the RFC-3986 convention as they are maximally simplified for improved performance.
 Functions following the RFC-3986 convention have `RFC` appended to the function name and are generally less performant.

 - When should I pick the non-`RFC` variant?
-— Pick the non-`RFC` variant when working with domains which are allowed to be publically registered and when userinfo and the `@` symbol does not appear in the URL.
+— Pick the non-`RFC` variant when working with domains which are allowed to be publicly registered and when user info and the `@` symbol does not appear in the URL.
 :::

 The table below details which symbols are restricted (`✗`) and which are available (`✔`) for use in the whole URL between the two variants.